ejagombar/WikiMapper/README.md

 - Other threads will then take data from this queue and process it and return it to a processed buffer.
 - A last thread will take the processed data and write it to the output files.

+### (Sidequest) Writing data directly to Neo4j using HTTP
+I am struggling to get the neo4j-admin tool to work at the moment so I thought I would test using the HTTP interface so I could simply write data to the database directly.
+I am expecting this method to be extremely slow but it would be nice to get some things to work so I can see some of the data in Neo4j.
+I used the curl library to perform http requests.
+This worked, and I was able to insert data however it took over two hours to insert around 160000 records, much less than the 6 million so this method is not really viable.

 # Benchmarks and Testing

 ### Test 1